Integrating Espectro API with Custom AI Agents: Developer Guide

 Integration with AI Data Verification Workflows

-The Espectro API integrates naturally with verification workflows.
+The Espectro API integrates naturally with AI data verification workflows.
 Since the API provides verified data, the verification step becomes simpler: cross-reference across endpoints rather than verifying that AI claims match sources.
 This significantly reduces verification overhead compared to pure AI synthesis.

 Frequently Asked Questions